ppy/osu-wiki/news/2025/2025-05-06-expert-global-taiko-showdown-2025-concludes.md

 The new match started yet again with a show of force in their own picks, yet the advantages didn't make for easy wins.
 Neither player willing to give up, both continued to flaunt their ambitions at the champion title.

-For example, ::{ flag=JP }:: [Grape_Tea](https://osu.ppy.sh/users/9540073) found a *1.042 million* HD score on FM3 to win the point, yet it would be impossible to overstate ::{ flag=JP }:: [kanten_07](https://osu.ppy.sh/users/11680357)'s FC with **HR** on his opponent's reading and accuracy-heavy pick.
+For example, ::{ flag=JP }:: ::Grape\1Tea::{ user-id=9540073 } found a *1.042 million* HD score on FM3 to win the point, yet it would be impossible to overstate ::{ flag=JP }:: ::kanten\107::{ user-id=11680357 }'s FC with **HR** on his opponent's reading and accuracy-heavy pick.

-Both continued to not give away any of their own picks, but it was apparent that something had changed in ::{ flag=JP }:: [Grape_Tea](https://osu.ppy.sh/users/9540073)'s mind.
+Both continued to not give away any of their own picks, but it was apparent that something had changed in ::{ flag=JP }:: ::Grape\1Tea::{ user-id=9540073 }'s mind.
 A 2x100 HD FC on FM1, a *halving* of his previous 100 miss count on DT2 (albeit still losing the pick), and his **near SS** on HD2 showed the audience just what kind of determination he had brought to the match that he wasn't willing to give up on.

 <div align="center" class="osu-md__paragraph">
     <video width="95%" controls>